 - Children who are in year 2 to year 6 and need 'Catch up' sessions, are assessed through teacher's ongoing formative assessments, as well as half-termly summative assessments.

 Programme Overview for Reception and Year 1

-Little Wandle Letters and Sounds Revised Information for Parents
+Further Guidance and Information for Parents

 Learning to write is one of the most important things that a child at Primary School will learn.
 Pupils use their writing in almost all subjects of the curriculum.
 Good writing also gives pupils a voice to share their ideas with the world.
 Writing at Corpus Christi assumes the same priority as reading and is linked intrinsically.
 Proficient writing enables pupils to demonstrate a deep learning across a broad curriculum.
 Pupils who can articulate what they know in writing, can evidence what they have understood.

 We want our pupils to not only be able to write proficiently, with accurate spelling, punctuation and grammar, but to be able to do so in a manner that enables them to develop their individual flair and character within their writing; across a variety of formal and informal genres to write for a sense of purpose.
 To do this, pupils need a strong command of vocabulary.
 An understanding of a wide range of words enables our pupils to use them in context.
 We believe if our pupils can articulate and explain what they think; they can ask the right questions to learn more across the curriculum.

 We want our pupils to use a variety of high quality texts to aid their learning of writing.
 A wide reading experience will determine a personal writing style.
 It is only through reading a broad variety of genres, that our pupils will develop their own style, which often becomes a signature of the writer.